chef/chef-oss-practices/projects/chef-infra-server.md

 # Chef Infra Server Foundation Team

-The Chef Erlang Foundation team is responsible for common libraries and applications used to support the mostly erlang based server products.
+The Chef Infra Server team is responsible for common libraries and applications used to support the mostly erlang based server products.
 This includes:
   - Chef Server